-Each student will submit a maximum of three double-spaced pages reflection that outlines their involvement in organizing and facilitating the workshop.
+Each student will write a reflection paper that outlines their involvement in organizing and facilitating the workshop.
 Students should identify their role and responsibilities and provide concrete examples of their contributions from conception to delivery of the workshop.
 Students should also discuss how they integrated critical approaches while navigating the group process, what they learned, and what they would do differently.
-Relevant class content and external sources should be used.
+Relevant class content and external sources (3-4) should be used.
+Referencing should adhere to APA 7th Edition.
+Papers should be three double-spaced pages (not including cover page and references).
+The font size should be 12-point.
+Page margins should be 2.5 cm (1-inch) on all sides.